metwork-framework/mfserv/adm/templates/plugins/python3_django/README.md

 By default, you have a configured django project (same name as the plugin) with one application `hello`.

-Have a look to the `postinstall` script to see we have configured (you can change everything if you want).
+Have a look to the `postinstall` script to see what we have configured (you can change everything if you want).